sumitroyyy/Reddit_mcp_server/README.md

 - **List available flairs for a subreddit:**
   ```
-  list flairs for TheFoundersLog
+  list flairs for subreddit
   ```

 - **Post to a subreddit with flair:**
   ```
   post my first post on reddit "This is a test post with flair in my own subreddit.
-Excited to start TheFoundersLog!" to TheFoundersLog with flair <flair_id>
+Excited to start TheFoundersLog!" to TheFoundersLog
   ```
-  Replace `<flair_id>` with the actual ID from the previous command.
+  Replace `<flair_id>` with the actual ID from the previous command

 - **Post to a subreddit without flair:**
   ```